EV Charger Red Light Flashing: Causes & Easy Fixes

 • Cable damaged from bending or wear

-Always inspect the entire cable length, not just the ends.
+Always inspect the Electric Vehicle charging cable length, not just the ends.

-The EV and charger communicate continuously during charging.
+The Electric Vehicle and Electric Vehicle charger communicate continuously during Electric Vehicle charging.

 • Temporary software glitch

-In many cases, restarting the car and charger fixes the issue.
-If the problem repeats, a service check is recommended.
+In cases restarting the Electric Vehicle and Electric Vehicle charger fixes the issue.
+If the problem repeats a service check is recommended.

-• Modern EV chargers have built-in safety sensors.
+Modern Electric Vehicle chargers have built-in safety sensors.

 • Poor earthing triggers a ground fault